 - Start by checking the label of the shampoo you are used to using and checking that its chemical agents are not too aggressive.

-- If necessary, swap it for a mild shampoo, suitable for sensitive scalps.
+- If necessary, swap it for the best Sulphate and Paraben-free shampoos suitable for sensitive scalps.

 - It is easy to stop the amount of sweat; the best is to use a product specially developed for responsive areas such as the scalp.